Uberspace/lab/source/guide_frogtab.rst

 Backup data
 ===========

 Your data is stored in your browser.
 You can export a backup at any time.
 In some browsers, you can also enable automatic backups.
-See `Backing up your data`_ on the help page of Frogtab.
+See "Backing up your data" on the help page of your Frogtab installation.

 Frogtab stores information about personal links in ``~/frogtab.db``.
 If several people have created personal links, you should back up ``frogtab.db`` regularly in case you reinstall Frogtab from scratch.
 If you're the only person who has created a personal link, it's less important to back up ``frogtab.db``.

 .. _Frogtab: https://frogtab.com
 .. _feed: https://frogtab.com/changes.xml
-.. _Registering for a personal link: https://isabell.uber.space/help#registering-for-a-personal-link
-.. _Backing up your data: https://isabell.uber.space/help#backing-up-your-data

 ----